 What should I do to limit exposure?

+The most important thing you can do if PFAS have been identified in your drinking water is to limit exposure, and stop drinking the water.
 PFAS are found at low levels in the environment, consumer products, and food, so it is nearly impossible to eliminate all exposure.
-If PFAS contamination has been identified in your drinking water, there are several ways to limit your exposure such as drinking and cooking with bottled water, and using pre-mixed baby formula, or bottled water for reconstituting powdered formula.
+If PFAS contamination has been identified in your drinking water, there are several ways to limit your exposure such as drinking and cooking with bottled water that has been tested and found free of PFAS, and using pre-mixed baby formula, or PFAS-free bottled water for reconstituting powdered formula.
 Routine showering and bathing are not significant sources of exposure.